 2010 – Member, Canadian Association for Professional Conservators; Volunteer examination board member, general volunteer; resigned 2021

 2010 – Volunteered with CAC/ACCR Conference Planning Committee organizing tours and the public outreach event “Arti-FACTS”, and attended CAC/ACCR Conference

 2008 – Attended CAC/ACCR Conference

-2008 – Present – Provides Preservation Consultation Services for national and municipal heritage institutions, educational libraries, and rare book collections
+2008 – Present – Providing Preservation Consultation Services for national and municipal heritage institutions, educational libraries, and rare book collections

 2006 – Attended CAC/ACCR (Canadian Association for Conservation of Cultural Property) Conference

-2006 – Present –Provides workshops and lectures for heritage professionals, genealogy conferences and community groups.
+2006 – Present –Providing workshops and lectures for heritage professionals, genealogy conferences and community groups.

 2004 – Co-authored article “Preserving Letterpress Copybooks” Canadian Association for Conservation Journal, pp 38-45, Fall 2004

 2002 – Began taking on private commissions between contracts and building Ubbink Book and Paper Conservation